Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-providers.md

 ## OpenAI

 Data from prompts and underlying request data is passed to OpenAI under their [business terms](https://openai.com/policies/business-terms) of use and their [enterprise privacy policy](https://openai.com/enterprise-privacy).
-This prevents usage data from being used for training new models, the input and output of prompts is currently stored by OpenAI as outlined in their [documentation](https://platform.openai.com/docs/models/how-we-use-your-data), all data is sent using encrypted connection.
+This prevents usage data from being used by OpenAI to train new models, the input and output of prompts is currently stored by OpenAI as outlined in their [documentation](https://platform.openai.com/docs/models/how-we-use-your-data), all data is sent using encrypted connection.

+### Usage Identification

+Hornbill does not currently make use of any feature provided by OpenAI to identity individual customers or end users usage when interacting with OpenAI, this limits the ability any third party from being able to identify the source of each request.
+If the content of a request contains identifiable content then it would still be possible but the content of each request and its storage by third parties is still covered by the [enterprise privacy policy](https://openai.com/enterprise-privacy).

 ### Data Processing (OpenAI)